 Gift yourself calm this Christmas.
 If you’re counting down the days, ticking off to do lists and getting all caught up in the Christmas frenzy there may be a gift you’ve missed.
 Don’t panic.
 We’re talking about calm.
-It’s easy to forget that Christmas is supposed to be fun when we’re bogged down with the constant bombardment of how it should be and trying to make everything perfect.
-Take time out to reinstate your equilibrium by following our top 3 tips for Christmas calm.
+It’s easy to forget that Christmas is supposed to be fun when you’re bogged down with the constant bombardment of how it should be and trying to make everything perfect.
+Take time out to reinstate your equilibrium by following our top 3 tips to gift yourself calm this Christmas.

 Whatever you’re doing this Christmas we hope it’s filled with love, peace and of course, calm.